bihealth/sodar-core/docs/source/app_projectroles_usage.rst

     :scale: 55%

     Project member list view

+The member table lists all members of the category or project, initially ordered by descending order of role level.
+The table can be sorted by any column and filtered by typing test into the input box on the top right side of the table.

 All members of categories automatically inherit identical access rights to subcategories and projects under those categories.
 Inherited member roles can be